-We have already seen a number of the new features that will be available in Apple’s iOS 9 and now we have some more information on some security improvements to the OS.
+We have already seen a number of the new features that will be available in Apple’s iOS 9, and now we have some more information on some significant security improvements to the OS.

-All of Apple’s iPhones and iPads that use their Touch ID will be upgraded to a new six digit passcode, of course the use of a passcode will still be optional on your device.
+All of Apple’s iPhones and iPads that use their Touch ID will be upgraded to a new six-digit passcode.
+Of course, the use of a passcode will still be optional on your device.
+The reason for this change is to improve the security on the iPhone and iPad.
+The four-digit code comes with 10,000 possible combinations, whereas the new six-digit code will have more than 1 million possible combinations, making it significantly more secure.

-The new 6 digit passcode in iOS 9 will be available in the iPhone 5S, the iPhone 6 and 6 Plus, the iPad Air 2 and iPad Mini 3, plus the new iPhone models when they launch later in the year.
+The new six-digit passcode in iOS 9 will be available on the iPhone 5S, the iPhone 6 and 6 Plus, the iPad Air 2, and the iPad Mini 3, plus the new iPhone models when they launch later in the year.
+This enhancement is a part of Apple’s ongoing efforts to ensure that user data remains secure and protected from unauthorized access.

 Have a look at our top 10 tips on how you can improve iPhone battery life.